frouo/lembot-public-website/blog/[22-02-21] how-to-lemlist-to-google-sheets.md

 # How to Lemlist to Google Sheets

-If you want to analyze the **results** of your campaigns more deeply, you would probably want to import them into Google Sheets.
+If you want to analyze the results of your campaigns more deeply, you would probably want to import them into Google Sheets.

 Here is how to do it.

-## The easy way
+## The easy way with lembot

-Use lembot 💪

 Lembot automates the export of your lemlist campaign results (or activities) to your GSheet.